Photonic time crystals: Theory and applications: Introducing spatial periodicity in PTCs: Spatiotemporal photonic crystals

 In ST-PCs, the material properties are not only locally periodic in time but also periodic in space.
 The most simple ST-PCs have a traveling wave modulation form.
 It assumes that the material properties are modulated as a traveling wave in a general form, which is equivalent to a moving media.
 As we will see in this section, PTCs represent a special case of a broader class of artificial materials, that is, ST-PCs \cite{biancalana2007dynamics}.

 Under the assumption that the traveling wave modulation is propagating into the $+z$-direction, such modulation can be written in a Fourier series as

+where $k_{\rm m}$ and $\omega_{\rm m}$ are modulation wavenumber and frequency respectively, and $\omega_{\rm m}/k_{\rm m}=v_{\rm m}$ is the speed of modulation wave.
 When an $x$-polarized plane wave characterized by the frequency $\omega$ and wavevector $k$, in the form of $A(z, t)=A_0e^{-j(k z-\omega t)}$ ($A_0$ is the wave amplitude), travels through such a modulated media with modulation $\varepsilon (z, t)$, due to the frequency mixing effect, the electric field inside the media should contain infinite numbers of harmonics.
 This can be mathematically explained by multiplying $\varepsilon (z, t)$ and $A(z, t)$ and generating harmonics in the form of